 Accumulated YCN (Youth and College Network) points will apply regardless of role.
 For example, if you have pointed out of Silver Standard as a follow, you will not be allowed to lead Silver Standard; you must lead Gold Standard if you want to switch roles.

 There are no restrictions on age or affiliation.
 Youth, adult, and non-collegiate competitors are welcome.

-If you notice any registered entries that should be ineligible for the level entered, please email us at firstname.lastname@example.org by 12:00 pm NOON on Wednesday, November 28th, 2018, and include relevant published results list in your email.
-We will respond by email after our registrars have investigated your claims.
+If you notice any registered entries that should be ineligible for the level entered, please email us at firstname.lastname@example.org by 12:00 pm on Sunday, December 1st, 2019, and include a list of relevant published results in your email.
+We will respond after our registrars have investigated your claims.
 Any invigilation emails sent after the deadline will be discarded.